jorgeaugustocarvalho/jorgeaugustocarvalho/README.md

 Hi, i'm Jorge, a full stack web-developer (with some crush in front-end) student from Brazil.
 Started at University studying math (yes, not a joke), but after 6 months I quitted and entered in this world of technology. :grin:

-At the moment, learning javascript, NodeJs, angular and React.
+At the moment, learning AWS, docker, pixel art and unity.

 ### Some curiosities About me XD: